michaeldoody/whisker_control/README.md

 Given the dimensions of an artificial whisker, the mechanism must:
 - Include a linear actuator that can draw a 250 mm whisker in approx. 2 mins
-- Acheive a velocity range of 0.01 mm/s - 10 mm/s
+- Achieve a velocity range of 0.01 mm/s - 10 mm/s
 - Include velocity feedback control to regulate the whisker taper
 - Have computer vision to inspect the whisker diameter in micrometers